 This is ridiculous!
 Yoga and meditation are not inherently sinful.
 Smudge sticks are not just for witches.
 It has to do with your heart -which, yes, you need to guard- (Proverbs 4:23) but not at the cost of your healing.

 “For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, because it is consecrated by the word of God and prayer.”
 (1 Timothy 4:4-5) -This verse includes herbs, organic foods, essential oils, and, yes, medical marijuana.
 Don’t fear the methods.
 Instead, be on the lookout for people who use good, God-given methods and twist them for their own use and profit.

 Practical application?
 Buy a sage smudge stick (they really work to cleanse the air in your home!).
 Talk to vegans- learn something from them.
 Buy a yoga mat (this one’s non-toxic) and look up some flows on Youtube.

 God has given us so many natural methods for healing and living well that go way beyond just going to church or the doctor.
 Keep an eye out for chances to learn about those methods!

 “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 (1 Thessalonians 5:18) Guess what- God’s will is for our good!

 Gratitude changes your mind and your life from the inside out.
-Being thankful has been scientifically proven to be linked to lower depression, greater self-esteem, better physical health, and better sleep.
-(For more help on sleeping better, go here!)
+Being thankful has been scientifically proven to be linked to lower depression, greater self-esteem, better physical health, and better sleep. (source)

 Making gratitude a regular part of your life -whether through journaling, meditative practice, or prayer- will radically change your attitude and your health!